Cardiovascular Risk Profile

 What happens if my values are outside the reference range?

 If abnormalities are detected, you should discuss the results with a doctor.
-They can recommend further examinations or targeted measures.
+This allows for further examinations and individual measures for risk reduction to be initiated.

 Das sagen unsere Kunden